Belintash: Location

-The rocky plateau of Belintash (Белинташ) is located on the ridge of Dobrostan (Добростан) in the central part of the Rhodopes Mountains (Bulgaria).
-It is 3 km in the south of the village Vrata and 3 km in the south-west of the village of Sini Vruh (Сини връх).
+Administratively, it lies in Asenovgrad Municipality of Plovdiv Province.
+Belintash is situated on the ridge of Dobrostan in the central part of the Rhodopes Mountains.
+It is 3 km in the south of the village Vrata and 3 km in the south-west of the village of Sini Vruh.
 It is in central position in regard to a group of rock sanctuaries in the indicated above part of the mountain: Pitvoto, In Kaya, Turskata Kulya cromlech, Karadzhov Kamuk Arc and Haydushki Kamuk.

 The plateau is a large rock elevation with a top area of about 5000sq.m., and south–north orientation of its longitudinal axis.
 Three areas – northern, central and southern – had formed on the plateau as a result of the rock sinking in most ancient times.
 The ancient Thracians cut in the north most part of the first area steps and niches of various sizes.
 Hundreds of round holes (about 300) are seen in the northern and central areas of the plateau, as well as two large "sterns" (used for sacrificial pits according to some theories) and cut in the rock beds for wooden beams.
 Two dug by treasure-hunters stone tumuli were discovered 500m in the north of the triangulation spot of Belintash.
 The tumuli mark the only way to the plateau and had been parts of a necropolis, the major part of which had been discovered.